 When it comes to healthcare in Cambodia, medical facilities and equipment may not meet the high international standards many expats are used to.
-Advanced healthcare remains very limited, even within the major cities, and expats living in Cambodia who fall seriously ill or get badly injured tend to be airlifted to Singapore or Bangkok, where a better quality of care is available.
-It’s for this reason that a good medical insurance plan is essential.
+This is particularly true of public healthcare, but even private hospitals offer only limited care.
+If an expat falls seriously ill or is badly injured, the best course of action is to be airlifted to Singapore or Bangkok, where a better quality of care is available.
+It’s for this reason that a good health insurance plan is essential.

 Private healthcare in Cambodia

 Expats living in Cambodia favour private hospitals and clinics, but these tend to be expensive.
 Clinics offer mainly general medical treatment, whereas specialist departments are found in hospitals.
 Private international clinics and hospitals in Phnom Penh also provide medical translation services and evacuations when needed, and are generally staffed by doctors who have trained in developed Western countries.

 A wide range of medications can be bought over the counter in Cambodia.
 However, counterfeit drugs are common, so expats are urged to avoid some of the smaller independent pharmacies that have been implicated in the trade of fake medicines.

 Pharmacies are everywhere in Cambodian cities, but it’s best to stick to larger pharmacy chains such as UCare and Pharmacie de la Gare in Phnom Penh.
 Medication in Cambodia often costs considerably less than in Western countries.

 Dentists in Cambodia

 Contrary to the general standards of healthcare in Cambodia, dental services are excellent.
 Indeed, the country is making a name for itself for dental tourism and English-speaking dentists who have trained in Europe or the US are relatively easy to find.